Advanced Computing, Mathematics and Data Division

 What's Next?
 This study indicates that reducing modeling uncertainty through calibration requires a complete understanding of the model behavior within the parameter uncertainties.
 Next, the team will analyze the precipitation and aerosol-cloud interaction modeling sensitivity of the CAM5 parameters.

-Sponsors: This research was supported by the U.S. Department of Energy's (DOE) Office of Science for the Earth System Modeling program and the Regional & Global Climate Modeling program.
+Sponsors: This research was supported by the U.S. Department of Energy's (DOE) Office of Science Biological and Environmental Research program for the Earth System Modeling program and the Regional & Global Climate Modeling program.
 The research used computing resources from the National Energy Research Scientific Computing Center, which is supported by the DOE Office of Science.

 Reference: Zhao C, X Liu, Y Qian, J-H Yoon, Z Hou, G Lin, S McFarlane, H Wang, B Yang, P-L Ma, Huiping Yan, and J Bao.
 2013.
 "A Sensitivity Study of Radiative Fluxes at the Top of Atmosphere to Cloud-Microphysics and Aerosol Parameters in the Community Atmosphere Model CAM5."
 Atmospheric Chemistry and Physics 13: 10969-10987.
 DOI:10.5194/acp-13-10969-2013